CorySimon/pyIAST/docs/index.rst

 Tests
 =====

-In the `/test` directory, you will find IPython Notebooks that test pyIAST in various ways.
+In the `/test` directory, you will find Jupyter Notebooks that test pyIAST in various ways.

 ---------------------------